wacuuu/workload-collocation-agent/docs/install.rst

 Runtime requirements
 --------------------

+- Centos 7.6 with at least 3.10.0-862 kernel with support of `resctrl filesystem <https://www.kernel.org/doc/Documentation/x86/intel_rdt_ui.txt>`_
+  (WCA should work on earlier versions of centos or other Linux distributions, however it is tested only on centos 7.6)
+- Python 3.6.x

+All other WCA dependencies are bundled using `PEX <https://github.com/pantsbuild/pex>`_.

+For RDT related features:

 - Hardware with `Intel RDT <https://www.intel.com/content/www/us/en/architecture-and-technology/resource-director-technology.html>`_ support.
-- Centos 7.5 with at least 3.10.0-862 kernel with support of `resctrl filesystem <https://www.kernel.org/doc/Documentation/x86/intel_rdt_ui.txt>`_.
-- Python 3.6.x

-All other the software dependencies are bundled using `PEX <https://github.com/pantsbuild/pex>`_.

 RDT enabling on Skylake processor
 ---------------------------------